LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

   - **Friendly**: Uses the display name and property path to generate quasi-identifiers that are easy-to-read.
   - **Advanced**: Uses the full property path as-is.
 - **Lock Names**: Prevents directly editing the Object name field in the table view.
 Does NOT apply when pasting content or importing files.
+- **Row Line Height**: The number of vertical lines each row will use in the table.
+Increase to allow more room for multiline content and larger asset previews.
+- **Show Asset Previews**: Display asset previews and thumbnails in the table layout.
+Increase `Row Line Height` to scale the preview size.
+- **Asset Preview Scale Mode**:
+  - **Stretch To Fill**: Scales the texture to completely fill the preview.
+  - **Scale And Crop**: Scales the texture to fit the target preview while preserving the aspect ratio.
+Parts of the texture may be cropped.
+  - **Scale To Fit**: Scales the texture to fit entirely within the target preview while preserving the aspect ratio.
+Letterboxing may appear.
 - **Show Row Index**: Display the row index next to each row.
 - **Show Column Index**: Display the column index next to each column.
 - **Show Children**: Display child Object fields.
 This includes deeply nested child Objects.